How to Build and Maintain Healthy Coping Skills

 • Overspending/overeating/oversleeping: These coping skills can lead to habits with harmful effects.

-• Substance use: Overconsumption of substances can lead to addiction or make feelings worse.
+• Substance use: Overconsumption of substances can lead to addiction, worsened state of mind, or even create more problems that need to be solved.

-• Self-criticism/excessive worrying: Negative self-talk will only further negative thoughts.
+• Self-criticism/excessive worrying: Negative self-talk will only further negative thoughts and perpetuate a cycle of internal negativity, and the belief you can't get better.

 If you recognize any of these behaviors in your coping skills, it may be tough to break those patterns.
 However, there are proactive coping skills out there that will help you address issues in a way that works for you.
 The goal is to build coping skills that allow you to work through your emotions while dealing with the problem, rather than escaping it.